p0017/Mapping-Mining-Areas/README.md

    ```
    pip install -r requirements.txt
    ```
 3. Download the ground truth, which is the union of mining polygons by [Maus et al.](https://www.nature.com/articles/s41597-022-01547-4) and [Tang and Werner](https://www.nature.com/articles/s43247-023-00805-6).
+Any other .gpkg polygon dataset can also be used if it is at least partially covered by Planet NICFI.
    ```
    cd data
    wget https://owncloud.wu.ac.at/index.php/s/QHr5K9w3HN97bJm/download/mining_polygons_combined.gpkg
    cd ..
    ```
-4. Add your own API_KEY to segmentation_dataset_generation.py and check all paths.
+4. Add your own [Planet NICFI](https://www.planet.com/nicfi/) API_KEY to segmentation_dataset_generation.py and check all paths.
+If another .gpkg polygon dataset is used, its path must be added.
 5. Execute segmentation_dataset_generation.py for all years to create the datasets for training the model and prediction.
 A training dataset will only be generated for 2019 since the ground truth is based on this year.
 Prediction datasets will be generated for every year.
    ```
    for year in '2016' '2017' '2018' '2019' '2020' '2021' '2022' '2023' '2024'; do